Author · Survivor · Advocate

 Jennifer Saterdal

-Jennifer Saterdal is a writer, survivor, and advocate based in Puyallup, Washington.
-At age nine she was given one day to live from Rocky Mountain Spotted Fever a tick-borne illness that kills within eight days if untreated.
-Her grandmother saved her life by recognizing her symptoms from a magazine article.
+I'm a writer, survivor, and advocate based in Puyallup, Washington.
+At age eight I was given one day to live from Rocky Mountain Spotted Fever — a tick-borne illness that kills within eight days if untreated.
+My grandmother saved my life by recognizing my symptoms from a magazine article when the hospital had run out of answers.

-She is not a doctor.
-She is something more useful in a waiting room: someone who doesn't brush things off.
+I'm not a doctor.
+I'm something more useful in a waiting room: someone who doesn't brush things off.

-Her first book Bitten releases in 2026.
+Her first book Bitten releases Summer 2026.
 Her second, Low Testosterone: The Pituitary Connection, follows in fall 2026.

 Free Tick Safety Checklist